Illinois school shutdown puts spring sports on hold

 “Literally, we were getting out of practice and our (athletics director) called me and that is what I'm hearing,” Columbia girls soccer coach Jamey Bridges said.
 “He told me about what the governor was mandating and that was all he knew.
 We're assuming it means all practices, games and things like that.
 We're trying to get more information as to if that means we can do things off site or what it means.”

-According to Illinois officials, there are 46 COVID-19 cases statewide, including 14 additional cases of people who tested positive for the virus Friday.
+According to Illinois officials, there were 64 COVID-19 cases statewide, as of last Saturday.

 Opening-week events affected by the coronavirus pandemic include the Metro Cup Shootout girls soccer tournament and Prep Baseball Report Metro East Kickoff, which were both canceled.